 Ambriz recognized Garcia’s athletic talent at that point, but over the next few years, he saw him further develop as an athlete.

 The first time Garcia made state, was his sophomore year.

 “Sometimes you get an athlete who loses, and they think they’ve reached their plateau,” Ambriz said.
 “But I noticed the change in him the next year.
 His dedication to the sport, just his attention to detail, and his drive became a lot greater.
 That is the first time he made state, so you could see the transformation then and there.”

 After a year of canceled and postponed events due to the pandemic and other obstacles including an injury, becoming a state track champion wasn’t an easy task.

 “It took a lot of focus and a lot of sacrifices, especially my junior year when I almost gave up on track because of my Achilles injury,” Garcia said.
 “But at the same time, my coaches, my family, and my friends never gave up on me.
 They always pushed me forward.
-From there we just started working, taking care of my Achilles, especially doing whatever I could do.
-So, I kept my head straight and kept the team going because I really love my team.”
+From there we just started working, taking care of my Achilles.
+I kept my head straight and kept the team going because I really love my team.”

-Through pure determination and raw athletic ability, Garcia returned to Harlingen after competing at the state meet, with three medals.
+Pure determination and raw athletic ability allowed Garcia to return from the state track meet with three medals.
 Along with his first-place win in the 100-meter dash, he also earned second-place medals in long jump and the 200-meter dash.

-Garcia hopes to major in kinesiology.
-On June 9, he signed with The University of Texas at San Antonio to pursue his academic and athletic dreams.
+On June 9, Garcia signed with The University of Texas at San Antonio to pursue his academic and athletic dreams.
+He hopes to major in kinesiology.